Rate increases are an important factor to consider when choosing a Medicare Supplement.

 Today we will talk about each of these and what they mean for your monthly premiums, potential future rate increases, as well as how to lower your rate if you get an increase.

-Insurance premiums are calculated by actuaries who spend month researching trends in medical spending.
-They look at different demographics, regions, incomes, and cost of living to determine the price of their plans.
+Insurance premiums are calculated by actuaries who spend months researching trends in medical spending.
+They look at different demographics, regions, incomes, and costs of living to determine the price of their plans.

 Then they take the monthly premiums they collect and compare that to their claims.
 This is known as the Medical Loss Ratio.

 Actuaries then take these figures and decide what their next rate increase will look like.

 Each state has its own laws that these companies have to follow, including how and when they are allowed to adjust their prices.

 These policies are “rated” according to the laws of each state.

 There are three Medicare Supplement policy rate types: